Kabiligic/Kabiligic/README.md

-- 👋 Hi, I’m @Kabiligic
+- 👋 Hi, this is #CK
-- 👀 I’m interested in lifelong learning
-- 🌱 Learning R, Python, Data Science, one course at a time
+- - 🌱 Learning R, Python, Data Science, one course at a time
 - 💞️ I’m looking to collaborate on professional development programmes

 <!---